 - a.
-Action by community development director.
-Within 30 days after the application is determined sufficient, the community development director will review the application and approve, approve with conditions, or disapprove the administrative adjustment. - 3.
+Action by the zoning administrator.
+Within 30 days after the application is determined sufficient, the zoning administrator will review the application and approve, approve with conditions, or disapprove the administrative adjustment. - 3.
 Standards.
-The community development director may approve an administrative adjustment upon a finding that all of the following standards are met: - General.
+The zoning administrator may approve an administrative adjustment upon a finding that all of the following standards are met: - General.
 The requested adjustment eliminates an unnecessary inconvenience to the applicant, is consistent with the character of development in the surrounding area and will not result in incompatible land uses; - b.
 Mitigates adverse impacts.
-Any adverse impacts resulting from the administrative adjustment will be mitigated to the maximum extent feasible; and - c.
-Technical nature.
-The administrative adjustment is of a technical nature and is required to compensate for some unusual aspect of the site or the proposed development that is not shared by landowners in general. - 4.
-Conditions of approval.
-The community development director may impose restrictions and conditions on an approval as are determined are required to ensure compliance with the general goals, objectives, and policies of this chapter.
+Any adverse impacts resulting from the administrative adjustment will be mitigated to the maximum extent feasible; and